tuudug/mango/docs/creating-data-source.md

   useCallback,
 } from "react";
-import { useAuth } from "./AuthContext"; // Assuming auth is needed
+import { useAuth } from "./AuthContext"; // Assuming auth is needed import { useToast } from "./ToastContext"; // For showing errors import { authenticatedFetch, ApiError } from "@/lib/apiClient"; // Import the utility

 // Define data structure
 interface MyData {